 What Could Move the Markets Today

-At the time this article was published Fool contributorDan Newmanholds no shares of the companies mentioned above.
-Follow him on Twitter, where he goes by @TMFHelloNewman.Motley Fool newsletter serviceshave recommended buying shares of General Motors and Pfizer.
+At the time this article was published Fool contributorDan Newmanholds shares of ExxonMobil.
+He holds no other shares of the companies mentioned above.
+Follow him on Twitter, where he goes by @TMFHelloNewman.Motley Fool newsletter serviceshave recommended buying shares of Chevron, ExxonMobil, and Procter & Gamble.
 The Motley Fool has adisclosure policy.
 We Fools don't all hold the same opinions, but we all believe thatconsidering a diverse range of insightsmakes us better investors.
 Try any of our Foolish newsletter servicesfree for 30 days.